pranav-P92/AWS-SAA/README.md

 - AWS tool for dashboards and data visualisation
 - It converts raw data into:
-    - graphs
-    - charts
-    - reports
-    - interactive dashboards
+    - graphs/ charts/ reports/ interactive dashboards

 | Feature | QuickSight | Athena |
 | --- | --- | --- |